mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 # Procedural Macros: Attributes and Derives

-UniFFI allows you to define your function signatures and type definitions directly in your Rust code, avoiding the need to duplcate them in a UDL file and so avoiding the possibility for the two to get out of sync.
+UniFFI allows you to define your function signatures and type definitions directly in your Rust code, avoiding the need to duplicate them in a UDL file and so avoiding the possibility for the two to get out of sync.
 This  mechanism is based on [Procedural Macros][] (proc-macros), specifically the attribute and derive macros.

 You can have this mechanism extract some kinds of definitions out of your Rust code,